mediacms-io/mediacms/README.md

 Several options are available on cms/settings.py, most of the things that are allowed or should be disallowed are described there.
 It is advisable to override any of them by adding it to cms/local_settings.py.
 All configuration options will be documented gradually on the [Configuration](docs/Configuration.md) page.

-## Authors
-MediaCMS is developed by Yiannis Stergiou and Markos Gogoulos.
-We are Wordgames - https://wordgames.gr.

 ## Technology
-This software uses the following list of awesome technologies:
+This software uses the following list of awesome technologies: Python, Django, Django Rest Framework, Celery, PostgreSQL, Redis, Nginx, uWSGI, React, Fine Uploader, video.js, FFMPEG, Bento4
-- Python
-- Django
-- Django Rest Framework
-- Celery
-- PostgreSQL
-- Redis
-- Nginx
-- uWSGI
-- React
-- Fine Uploader
-- video.js
-- FFMPEG
-- Bento4

 ## Who is using it

 - **Cinemata** non-profit media, technology and culture organization - https://cinemata.org
 - **Critical Commons** public media archive and fair use advocacy network - https://criticalcommons.org
 - **Heritales** International Heritage Film Festival - https://stage.heritales.org